 Jaya means victory, and Kula means family.
 In the Tantrik tradition, kula has the specific meaning of a group of practitioners who are studying with a teacher and comprise the teacher’s spiritual family.
 Victory means waking up.

 The best place to start is by exploring the Jaya Kula website.
-You’ll find a full calendar of teachings and events; links to resources; and more information about Shambhavi, the tradition and our community.
+You’ll find our full calendar of teachings and events, links to resources, and more information about Shambhavi, the tradition and our community.

 If you like what you see, the next step is to attend satsang.
 Satsang means “being in reality together.”
-During satsang, Shambhavi gives a teaching.
-This is followed by an open question and discussion time.
-Satsang often concludes with mantra chanting, kirtan or other practice.
-Satsangs are held twice weekly on Wednesdays and Sundays.
+During satsang, Shambhavi gives a dharma talk.
+This is followed by question and discussion time.
+Satsang concludes with open-mic community kirtan.
+Satsangs are held every Sunday and sometimes more often.